 The University of Surrey is one of the UK’s leading professional, scientific and technological universities with a world class reputation for excellence in teaching and research.
 With an attractive and ever-growing campus, it supports students and leading academics in their field.
 It is a University that recognises academic excellence at the same time as striving to run an efficient business to maximize the services it offers to students, staff and the local community.
-In this respect the University recognises and values the significant contribution that is made by its suppliers and seeks to work with the most innovative, value enhancing and competitive companies.

 The University spends circa £100m per annum in both recurring non-pay and capital spend, across a diverse range of categories.
 It has a procurement strategy and an established framework for planning and decision making, contract management and performance measurement.